 The vast majority of spruce in Minnesota (over 93%) is used to make high quality paper, prized for its excellent fiber qualities.
 Some is also used by the sawmill industry, mostly in making studs but also in small quantities for other types of lumber.
-A very small amount of spruce can be used to make oriented strand board (OSB).

-FIGURE 5-19: BLACK SPRUCE - VOLUME BY DIAMETER CLASS, 1990 AND 2018 FIA
+FIGURE 5-19: BLACK SPRUCE VOLUME BY DIAMETER CLASS, 2003 AND 2019 FIA

-Source: 2018 FIA database provided by U.S. Forest Service Northern Research Station
+Source: 2019 FIA database provided by U.S. Forest Service Northern Research Station

-FIGURE 5-20: BLACK SPRUCE NET GROWTH AS PERCENT OF GROWING STOCK VOLUME IN MINNESOTA
+FIGURE 5-20: BLACK SPRUCE NEW GROWTH AS PERCENT OF GROWING STOCK VOLUME IN MINNESOTA

-Source: 2018 FIA database provided by U.S. Forest Service Northern Research Station.
-Net growth is the result subtracting mortality and non-harvest removals from gross growth, it is estimated from volume change on FIA measured plots.
+Source: 2019 FIA database provided by U.S. Forest Service Northern Research Station.
+Net growth is the result subtracting mortality and non-harvest removals from gross growth; it is estimated from volume change on FIA measured plots.
 It is turned into a percent by dividing by current inventory and multiplying by 100 to compare between ownerships.